 5 Ways our ECE program prepares students to be inclusive educators

-At Rasmussen College, we believe in the power of education to help transform the future of our world.
+At Rasmussen University, we believe in the power of education to help transform the future of our world.
 Learn more about how we equip educators to start instilling positive behaviors in the early childhood classroom.

 1. Students are taught to look inward